Duration: 9:00 am until 5:30 pm; daily; year-round

 Pick Up Locations: We pick-up at select downtown Portland hotels.
 Click here for a list.

 -Bring a camera!
-The views of Portland, Oregon City, Multnomah Falls & Gorge Waterfalls are spectacular.
+The views of Portland, Multnomah Falls & Gorge Waterfalls are spectacular.

--You will experience the best Portland sites including the International Rose Garden, Pioneer Courthouse Square, NW 23rd (the best shopping area in Portland), the Pearl District, the South Park Blocks, the PSU Farmers Market (on Saturday AM tour only), and N. Mississippi (on AM tour Monday-Friday & Sunday, all PM tours).
+-You will experience the best Portland sites including the International Rose Garden (seasonally), Pioneer Courthouse Square, NW 23rd (the best shopping area in Portland), the Pearl District, the World Forestry Center (seasonally), the Oregon Society of Artists (seasonally), and the South Park Blocks.

 -Explore the Columbia River Gorge!
-Site we may visit include: Portland Women’s Forum, Vista House, Latourell Falls, Bridal Veil Falls, Multnomah Falls and more.
+Sites we may visit include: Portland Women’s Forum, Vista House, Latourell Falls, Bridal Veil Falls, Multnomah Falls and more.